twilio-samples/ai-assistant-adapters/README.md

 Language configurations can be easily added or modified by updating the `assets/voice-languages-config.private.json` file.

-> [!IMPORTANT]
-> The preset language configurations primarily use ElevenLabs voices, which are currently in private beta.
-To enable access, you will need to request it through Twilio Support.
-Alternatively, you can use the [Google's Generative Voices](https://www.twilio.com/docs/voice/twiml/say/text-speech#available-voices-and-languages).

 ### 2. Ready-to-Use Webhook: `/conversations/messageAdded`

 | Query Parameter(s)    | Required | Default Value  | Description                                                                                                                |